 Costs of having a building survey conducted depends on the property size, location and type.
 The costs could start as low as £500 and could be as expensive as £1,300.
 It also depends on the different ‘property level’ and the depth you would like the report to go into.

 Condition Report (Level 1) – this is the most basic survey and comes in the cheapest having a base cost of around £300.
-The report doesn’t go into much detail and is designed basically to complete a mortgage valuation.
+The report doesn’t go into much detail and is designed basically to complete a house repayments valuation.

 HomeBuyers Report (Level 2) – the next level up costs a base of £350 and will tell the buyer any major problems with the property.
 However, a surveyor that conducts this survey is non-intrusive.
 Meaning, they won’t lift floor boards up and look in in a lot of depth.